tonytw1/squirrel-detector/README.md

 ```

 ## Detecting motion and capturing images

+The camera needs to be motion sensitive.

-[Motion](https://motion-project.github.io) is available as a Raspberry Pi package.
+[Motion](https://motion-project.github.io) handles motion detection and is available as a Raspberry Pi package.
-Ite camera mo does a good job of detecting movement and creating image files and bounding boxes.
+It does a good job of detecting movement and can output image files and bounding boxes.

-Here's an example of Motion detecting and bounding a movement:
+Here's an example of Motion detecting motion and generating a bounding box:
 ![This is not a squirrel](images/not_squirrel.jpg)

 We'd like Motion to detect bounding boxes but not draw them on the saved image files.
-This configuration line seems todo this:
+This line in the Motion configuration file seems todo this:
 ```
 locate_motion_mode preview
 ```

-Motion seems to have an issue with the Pi camera's auto exposure mode.
+Motion seems to have an issue with the Pi camera's auto exposure mode; the exposure will swing back and forth between
+too light and too dark.

-This can be worked around by setting the camera to 1024 x 640.
+This can be worked around by setting the capture resolution to 1024 x 640.
+I do not know why this works.

-Our camera is connected to a small device with limited processing capability.
+The Pi Zero which the camera is connected to is a small device with limited processing capability.
-We want to send the image somewhere where a more capable machine can look at it.
+We'll want to send the image somewhere where a more capable machine can look at it.

 Let's use a python script to catch the Motion events and publish them.